Alalalalaki/UT-EH-reading/Advance_EH_selection.md

 Cioni, M., Federico, G., & Vasta, M. (2019).
 The long-term evolution of economic history: evidence from the top five field journals (1927–2017).
 Cliometrica, 1-39.

 Saez, E., & Zucman, G. (2016).
-Wealth inequality in the United States since 1913: Evidence from capitalized income tax data.
-The Quarterly Journal of Economics, 131(2), 519-578.
+Wealth inequality in the United States since 1913: Evidence from capitalized income tax data. *The Quarterly Journal of Economics*, 131(2), 519-578.

 Piketty, T., & Zucman, G. (2014).
 Capital is back: Wealth-income ratios in rich countries 1700–2010.
-The Quarterly Journal of Economics, 129(3), 1255-1310.
+The *Quarterly Journal of Economics*, 129(3), 1255-1310.

 Steinwender, C. (2018).
 Real effects of information frictions: When the states and the kingdom became united.
 American Economic Review, 108(3), 657-96.